mbp-lab/dona/README.md

 or if you want to make sure the image is rebuilt you can add the `--build` flag.

-This will bring up the kalinka service and a postgres database for it to connect to.
+This will bring up the Dona service and a postgres database for it to connect to.
 You can now access the [application](localhost:9000)

 For a deeper undersanding of the docker compose setup take a look at the